Logic2020/sfdc-logic2020-public/README.md

 ## On the Logic20/20 site
 <a href="https://www.logic2020.com/insight/tactical/low-code-no-code-considerations" target="_blank">5 points to consider about low-code/no-code (LCNC) solutions</a>

-<a href="https://www.logic2020.com/insight/tactical/salesforce-webhook-listener">A quick and simple Salesforce webhook listener</a>
+<a href="https://www.logic2020.com/insight/tactical/salesforce-webhook-listener" target="_blank">A quick and simple Salesforce webhook listener</a>

-<a href="https://www.logic2020.com/insight/tactical/salesforce-unlocked-packages">A simple Salesforce Package cheat sheet</a>
+<a href="https://www.logic2020.com/insight/tactical/salesforce-unlocked-packages" target="_blank">A simple Salesforce Package cheat sheet</a>

-<a href="https://www.logic2020.com/insight/tactical/how-tackle-sfdc-sap-integration-from-heck">How we tackled the SFDC-SAP "Integration from Heck</a>
+<a href="https://www.logic2020.com/insight/tactical/how-tackle-sfdc-sap-integration-from-heck" target="_blank">How we tackled the SFDC-SAP "Integration from Heck</a>

-<a href="https://www.logic2020.com/insight/tactical/how-to-set-up-self-registration-in-a-salesforce-community">How to set up self-registration in a Salesforce community</a>
+<a href="https://www.logic2020.com/insight/tactical/how-to-set-up-self-registration-in-a-salesforce-community" target="_blank">How to set up self-registration in a Salesforce community</a>

-<a href="https://www.logic2020.com/insight/tactical/sfdx-vscode-and-deploying-from-a-package">SFDX, VSCode, and deploying from a package</a>
+<a href="https://www.logic2020.com/insight/tactical/sfdx-vscode-and-deploying-from-a-package" target="_blank">SFDX, VSCode, and deploying from a package</a>

-<a href="https://www.logic2020.com/insight/tactical/how-to-install-custom-components-salesforce-trailhead-playground-orgs">How to install custom components in Salesforce Trailhead Playground Orgs</a>
+<a href="https://www.logic2020.com/insight/tactical/how-to-install-custom-components-salesforce-trailhead-playground-orgs" target="_blank">How to install custom components in Salesforce Trailhead Playground Orgs</a>